Open-source video game: 3D games and source releases

 Proprietary games such as Doom and Descent brought in the age of three-dimensional games in the early to mid 1990s, and free games started to make the switch themselves.
-Tuxedo T. Penguin: A Quest for Herring by Steve Baker, a game featuring the Linux mascot Tux and introducing the PLIB library, was an early example of a three-dimensional free software game.
+Tuxedo T. Penguin: A Quest for Herring by Steve Baker, a game featuring the Linux mascot Tux, was an early example of a three-dimensional free software game.
 He and his son Oliver would later create other popular 3D free games and clones such as TuxKart and contribute to those by other developers such as Tux Racer.
 BZFlag pre-dates all of these, inspired by Battlezone and started in 1992 and released in 1993.
+FlightGear and YSFlight are additional examples of original 3D games, first started in 1997 and 1999 respectively, especially noting that they are not first-person shooters but flight simulators; Danger from the Deep meanwhile simulates submarines.

 The OpenGL specification provided a foundation for hardware acceleration since 1992, primarily through the free Mesa implementation since 1995, and later complimented by Vulkan since 2016.
 The Direct3D API has also been made available on free operating systems via compatibility layers such as WineD3D and DXKV.
 The Glide API was also made open source following the dissolution of 3dfx in 2002.

-The Genesis3D engine project, Crystal Space and Cube also spawned other 3D free software engines and games, later joined by the likes of Irrlicht, OGRE, Retribution, Panda3D, Castle, Neutron, and Cafu.
-FlightGear, YSFlight, and GL-117 are also good examples, first started in 1997, 1999 and 2003 respectively (and the latter eventually forked as Linux Air Combat), especially noting that they are not first-person shooters but flight simulators; Danger from the Deep meanwhile simulates submarines.
-The games Yo Frankie! and Sintel The Game were developed by the Blender Foundation to showcase the abilities of the Blender modelling tool and the erstwhile Blender Game Engine.
+The Genesis3D engine project, Crystal Space and Cube also spawned other 3D free software engines and games, later joined by the likes of Delta3D and Dim3.
+Engines even exist for high-level programming languages such as Python and Pascal.
+Several engines exist with rendering in low-level C or C++ with higher level scripting, such as Panda3D for Python, Basic4GL, and Cafu for Lua, or offering a variety of language binding options such as Cocos3D, Horde3D, OGRE and the Irrlicht Engine.
+The games Yo Frankie! and Sintel The Game were developed by the Blender Foundation to showcase the abilities of the Blender modelling tool and the erstwhile Blender Game Engine, which has since been forked as UPBGE.
+Since May 2023, the GDevelop tool allows low to no code 3D game creation.